Ragavan7071/ece-cit/README.md

 # Tutorials
-The final folder contains code and submission details for final round,along with the tutorial video(final.mp4) to run that code.
+The final round folder contains code and submission details for final round,along with the tutorial video(final.mp4) to run that code.

 Similarly,the prelims folder contains code and submission details for prelims round,along with the tutorial video(adalove.mp4) to run that code.
-# Requirements for prelims
-# colab
-Use google colab which provoides free gpu to run this code

-This code is designed to run in the colab
-# Test datset
-we have to give the dataset path for poem generation in the 2nd cell,I had given my test datset in the repository(test.txt) you can download it.

 # Requirements for final
 # colab
 Use google colab which provoides free gpu to run this code